Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_cortex_search_and_microsoft_fabric/getting_started_with_cortex_search_and_microsoft_fabric.md

 %pip install --upgrade pydantic
 ```

 Next, let's set up the connection request.
 For this quickstart you will have to populate the account identifier, your user name and password.
-For interactive work using username and password, but additional authentication methods are supported via the [Snowflake Python Package](https://docs.snowflake.com/en/developer-guide/python-connector/python-connector-connect).
+For interactive work using username and password is fine, but additional authentication methods are supported via the [Snowflake Python Package](https://docs.snowflake.com/en/developer-guide/python-connector/python-connector-connect).

 ```python
 import os